-A warm, sweet, tangy and salty bacon jam.
-It is the perfect topping for burgers.
+This easy bacon jam recipe is salty, sweet, and syrupy with a little kick of vinegar, mixed with bites of bacon and onions.
+It is the perfect burger topper!
 It is also great on cream cheese or brie for an appetizer.

 Prep Time 10 minutes